-Watermelons afford a wealth of beta-carotenes, as well as folate, pantothenic acid, the amino acid citrulline and antioxidants lycopene, cryptoxanthin, lutein and zeaxanthin.
-They also contain anti-inflammatory phenolic compounds, which include both lycopene and tripterpenoid.
+Watermelons afford a wealth of beta-carotene, as well as folate, pantothenic acid, the amino acid citrulline, and antioxidants lycopene, cryptoxanthin, lutein, and zeaxanthin.
+They also contain anti-inflammatory phenolic compounds, which include both lycopene and triterpenoid.
 They’re plentiful in the minerals potassium, manganese, magnesium, phosphorus and copper, with trace amounts of selenium, iron and even calcium.

 The seeds of the fruit offer a wealth of nutrients as well, and should not be overlooked!
-Because watermelon is so nutrient rich, it's a great juice for fasting, cleansing and weight loss

-Watermelon provides a rich resource of electrolytes and is void of cholesterol and nearly absent of fat, while offering a modest amount of fiber and protein, and as little as 48 calories per cup!
+Because watermelon is so nutrient-rich, it's a great juice for fasting, cleansing, and weight loss.
+Watermelon provides a rich resource of electrolytes and is void of cholesterol and nearly absent of fat while offering a modest amount of fiber and protein, and as little as 48 calories per cup!